infrasonar/docs/docs/collectors/agents/kubernetes.md

 kubectl apply -f cluster_role_binding.yaml
 ```

+### Deployment

-If you have an asset Id, then a Deployment is sufficient.
-If you want the agent to create the asset for you, skip the deployment and use a [stateful-set](#statefulset).
+If you have already have an asset or manually want to create an asset in InfraSonar, you just need the asset Id and use a Deployment.
+It is also possible to let the agent create the asset for you, in that case you should skip this part and read the [stateful-set](#statefulset) section.

 Create a file `deployment.yaml`: